Nambu-Covariant Many-Body Theory I: Perturbative Approximations: Nambu-covariant perturbation theory

 Replacing each propagator by the corresponding spectral representation in Eq.~\eqref{SpectralRepresentation}, Eq.~\eqref{MatsubSum} reads

 where $\epsilon_e$ denotes the energy associated to the line $e$.
 The problem is thus reduced to computing

 where each $\omega_e$ is a linear combination of $L$ independent Matsubara frequencies $\omega_{l_i}$, obtained by applying energy conservation laws at the vertices of $\mathscr{G}_n$.
 To compute it, the above product is decomposed into partial fractions, where each term is associated to one spanning tree $\mathscr{A}$ of $\mathscr{G}_n$.
-The Matsubara sums in each spanning tree term are decoupled and performed analytically.
+For each spanning tree, the associated Matsubara sum is decoupled and performed analytically.
 As a result, $I\left(\mathscr{G}_n\right)$ is decomposed as

 In the case of a dressed propagator, the resulting expression for $I\left(\mathscr{G}_n\right)$ contains energy integrals of a product of spectral functions multiplied by the factor in Eq.~\eqref{WeightFactorIntegral}.
 In the case of an unperturbed one-body propagator with a spectral function given by Eq.~\eqref{QuadraSpFunctionEnergy}, the energy integrals simplify to sums over quasiparticle energies and the spectral functions $S^{\mu\nu}(\epsilon_e)$ are replaced by the spectroscopic amplitudes $X^{(n_e) \mu}\bar{X}^{(n_e) \nu}$.
 The factor~\eqref{WeightFactorIntegral} remains the same in both cases.
 Eventually, $I\left(\mathscr{G}_n\right)$ is plugged back into Eq.~\eqref{GenericFeynmanAmplitudeEnergy}, which reads generically